Businesses have their work cut out when it comes to selling their products and services to schools.

 Your school contact is accountable to many different decision-makers and stakeholders.
 Their structure requires clear timescales, frequent communication and precise standards to be met.
 This is particularly true of state schools, who are constantly being scrutinised by the government.

-When you work with schools, you need to respect that structure and work with them.
+When you work with and market to schools, you need to respect that structure and work with them.
 Help them to complete their duties more easily and you’ll build a much stronger relationship with them.

 With limited budgets, demanding schedules and offers from other businesses just like yours, it’s easy to see that getting your message across could be a challenge.